jdmar3-comp426/a99-fighting-mongooses/README.md

 All API implementation can be found in [the webserver folder](./webserver).
 Further information regarding the API can be found in [the docs folder](docs/doc.txt).

+## Front-End

+Front-end has been implemented using HTML, CSS, and JavaScript.
+All front-end code can be found in [the front-end folder](./front-end).

+A thorough documentation of the front-end can be found in [the docs folder](docs/doc.txt).

 ## Contributors

 There are 5 contributors on this project!
 These contributors - as well as their roles - can be found in [the docs folder](docs/doc.txt).